berk-efe/TODO-TUI/README.md

 A TUI todo application

 ## TODO
-- Use ListState to mark items as done
+- [x] Use ListState to mark items as done
+- [ ] Add edit for task descriptions, use e key to edit
+- [ ] Add delete for task descriptions, use d key to delete

 ## Bugs

-- Append error on saving files
+- [ ] Append error on saving files